Laws governing the City of New Orleans: Home Rule Charter, Code of Ordinances and the Comprehensive Zoning Ordinance.

 Beginning March 1, 2025, new PV system solar permits through OneStop will require approved plan reviews through the SolarAPP+ platform.
 Contractors will need to complete the SolarAPP+ training before using the platform to ensure familiarity and to review some most common inquiries for new SolarAPP+ users.

-This OneStop SolarAPP+ permitting process allows for submitting the approved SolarAPP+ combined PDF plan review document and any/all relevant documents separately which will help to streamline the verification process.
-Please review the SolarAPP+ Help Center and feel free to reach out the solarappplus@nola.gov email address with inquires throughout the rollout and adoption of SolarAPP+ as we continue to shorten the learning curve for smooth solar permitting integration.
+This OneStop SolarAPP+ permitting process allows for submitting the approved SolarAPP+ combined PDF plan review document and any/all relevant documents separately, which will help to streamline the verification process.
+Please review the SolarAPP+ Help Center and feel free to reach out to the solarappplus@nola.gov email address with inquiries throughout the rollout and adoption of SolarAPP+ as we continue to shorten the learning curve for smooth solar permitting integration.

 Restrictions